mlpack/mlpack/README.md

 The next step is to run CMake to configure the project.
 Running CMake is the equivalent to running `./configure` with autotools.
-If you run CMake with no options, it will configure the project to build with no debugging symbols and not profiling information:
+If you run CMake with no options, it will configure the project to build with no debugging symbols and no profiling information:

     $ cmake ../